As an open source project, mastercomfig appreciates the community’s help in improving it.

 Put your launch option in the appropriate section and if it’s in the

-Here’s a list of launch options to help you out.
+Here’s lists of launch options to help you out:

 Information about generating them can be found here.